barakbbn/WpfMart/README.md

 ### null value
 In order to map a null to a value, it's not possible to set it as a key in a dictionary.
 ~~`<conv:MapConverter><sys:String x:Key={x:Null}>No value</sys:String></conv:MapConverter>`~~
 For this purpose use the `NullValue` property to set the value to return when converting from null.
+> Consider using the Binding's TargetNullValue instead.
 #### Examlpes
 ```cs
 enum MachineState { None, On, Off, Faulted, Maintenance }